Fractional spin excitations and conductance in the spiral staircase Heisenberg ladder: Abstract

 \section{Abstract}

 We investigate theoretically the spiral staircase Heisenberg spin-$1/2$ ladder in the presence of antiferromagnetic long-range spin interactions and a uniform magnetic field.
 As a special case we also consider the Kondo necklace model.
 If the magnetizations of the two chains forming the ladder satisfy a certain resonance condition, involving interchain couplings as perturbations, the system is in a partially gapped magnetic phase hosting excitations characterized by fractional spins, whose values can be changed by the magnetic field.
-We show that these fractional spin excitations can be probed by spin currents in a transport setup with a spin conductance that reveals the fractionalized spin.
-In some special cases, the spin conductance reaches universal values in units of $(g\mu_B)^2/h$, where $g$ is the $g$-factor, $\mu_B$ the Bohr magneton, and $h$ the Planck constant.
-We obtain our results with the help of bosonization and numerical density matrix renormalization group methods.
+We show that these fractional spin excitations can be probed via the magnetization and by spin currents in a transport setup with a spin conductance that reveals the fractionalized spin.
+In some special cases, the spin conductance reaches universal values.
+We obtain our results analytically via bosonization techniques as well as numerically via density matrix renormalization group methods and find remarkable agreement between the two approaches.

 \textit{Introduction.} In conventional magnetic systems, typical excitations are collective spin waves that can be quantized in terms of massless bosons with integer spin $S=1$, called magnons~\cite{Morimae05,Demokritov06,Serga14,Bozhko16,Nakata17,EdNatMag,Cramer18}.
 These quanta of spin waves have been intensively investigated in relation to information transport~\cite{Kajiwara10,Cornelissen15,Wimmer20}, topology~\cite{Hoogdalem13,ZhangL13,Shindou13,Shindou13b,Mook14,Mook16rev,Nakata17topo,McClarty21,Mook21}, and control of spin textures~\cite{Yan11,Wang12,Psaroudaki18}.
 When quantum fluctuations are relevant, as is the case in one-dimensional spin-$1/2$ systems, even more fascinating excitations can arise~\cite{Haldane80,Giamarchi03,Lake05}.
 A paradigmatic example is the antiferromagnetic Heisenberg spin-$1/2$ chain~\cite{Heisenberg28,Haldane83,Meier01}, where the excitations are spinons, i.e. propagating domain walls with spin $1/2$~\cite{Haldane91,Karbach97,Lake00,Zheludev00,Bera17}.
 From the experimental point of view, it is believed that many compounds can be modeled as Heisenberg chains or ladders~\cite{Nagler91,Tennant95,Ruegg08,Ward17}, where spinons have been observed~\cite{Thielemann09,Lake10,Mourigal13}.